quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week4.md

 ## **Wednesday: Februrary 28**
 - 9:40  AM: Signed in.
 - 10:40 AM: Added a column in the Render table, used database migration inside API container. (**#90**)
-- 1:30  PM: Done with the refactoring call with sir on the `inaccurate-pointer` branch.
+- 3:10  PM: **PR** Merged.
+Done with the refactoring call with sir on the `inaccurate-pointer` branch.
 Learned a lot of good refactoring techniques and naming conventions. (**#225**)
+- 5:20  PM: Able to run the jobs container without using a separate superisord.conf file.
+Jobs container picks up the newjob but throws an error.
+Not able to get the `cfgp`, what's that ?

 ## **Tuesday: Februrary 27**
 - 9:45  AM: Signed in.